abumq/modern-blog/README.md

 Feel free to use this project as a starting point to create something amazing! 🚀

-### Disclaimer
-This project is not intended for production use as-is.
-The current implementation allows anyone to create, edit, and view posts—no authentication or access control is provided.

-The primary goal is to demonstrate the use of this tech stack and showcase a simple end-to-end CRUD (Create, Read, Update, Delete) application.
-It's designed to serve as a learning tool or a foundation/boilerplate for your own projects.

-Note: This repository is configured to serve files directly from the root of the running app.
-For example, you can access the LICENSE file by navigating to http://localhost:5173/LICENSE, as it is served from the root of the GitHub repository.

 ### Getting Started

 #### Installation